digitalyoshixi/zettelkasten/content/Math/Row Operations as Matrices.md

   - linalg
 ---
 # Coming Up With Row Operations as Matrices
-1. Simply apply the row operation to identity matrix
+Simply apply the row operation to identity matrix.
 # Examples in $\mathbb{R}^{3}$
 ### $\lambda R_{2} \to R_{2}$
 $$